WiktorG1542/pipes/README.md

  in the `main.cpp` file - I have already been playing around with some strategies.
  * **ADD MULTITHREADING** - In order to improve the times, it would be nice to add multithreading somehow, although I don't yet know how to tackle that.

+> Note: automated tests have been added.
+Just run the tests like this:
+>
+> ```
+> wiktor in ~/Desktop/pipes on main ● ● λ ./run_tests.sh tests/25x25suite
+>successfully ran tests/25x25suite/1 in 363 seconds.
+>successfully ran tests/25x25suite/2 in 306 seconds.
+>successfully ran tests/25x25suite/3 in 270 seconds.
+>successfully ran tests/25x25suite/4 in 238 seconds.
+>successfully ran tests/25x25suite/5 in 2673 seconds.
+>successfully ran tests/25x25suite/6 in 474 seconds.
+>successfully ran tests/25x25suite/7 in 548 seconds.
+>successfully ran tests/25x25suite/8 in 228 seconds.
+>successfully ran tests/25x25suite/9 in 1168 seconds.
+>Ran 9 number of tests.
+>Average time per test: 696
+>wiktor in ~/Desktop/pipes on main ● ● λ
+> ```
+> Now the improving of the algorithm can begin :exclamation: :exclamation:
+> (I really dont want to deal with :japanese_goblin: `Cmake` :japanese_goblin: for now)